 - The next meeting will be Wednesday, January 11, in Room 139 at the Eagle Heights Community Center.
 Pot-luck at 6:30, meeting at 7:00pm.

 - Application deadline to guarantee plot assignment was February 15, 2016.

 - Workday Obligations:

 - Dec.
 1, last day to fulfill workday obligation or pay the no-workday fee.
-Failure to pay the fee (or meet the obligation) by this date will result in gardeners losing their returning gardener ability to request the same plot and the need to pay this fee prior to 2013 application being accepted.
-There is also a late-fee penalty of $10 for a large plot and $5 for a small plot that will be assessed in addition if the obligation is not met by December 1.
+Failure to pay the fee (or meet the obligation) by this date will result in gardeners losing their returning gardener ability to request the same plot and the need to pay this fee prior to the next application being accepted.
+There is also a late-fee penalty of $20 for a large plot and $10 for a small plot that will be assessed in addition if the obligation is not met by December 1.

 The University Apartments Community Gardens are an opportunity for the UW Madison community and area residents to enjoy nature, build community, learn about gardening, and feed their families.
 Specifically our purposes are:

 - Nutritional – The gardens are an important source of fresh produce for many students and their families

 - Recreational – The gardens are an opportunity for many people to enjoy nature and interact with the earth.